KHAAdotPK/CBOW/DOCUMENTS/NegativeSampling.md

     /* Deallocate Negative Samples array.
 The function generateNegativeSamples_cbow() returns a pointer to array of negative samples.
 The calling function is responsible for deallocation */\
     cc_tokenizer::allocator<cc_tokenizer::string_character_traits<char>::size_type>().deallocate(negative_samples_ptr);\
 ```
-2. **During Forward Propagation**: Modify the forward function to accept the negative samples as additional input.
-This way, the model can compute the probabilities not just for the positive context words but also for the negative samples.
+2. **During Forward Propagation**: Modify the forward propogation function to accept the negative samples as additional input.
+This way, the model can compute the probabilities(between 0 and 1) not just for the positive samples but also for the negative samples.
+One more thing is that thes computed probabilities are between 0 and 1 for both positive and negative samples.
+    - `Positive predicted probabilities` (for positive samples) should be close to 1.
+    - `Negative predicted probabilities` (for negative samples) should be close to 0.
 ```C++
     struct forward_propogation<E>(Collective<E>& h, Collective<E>& y_pred_positive, Collective<E>& u_positive, Collective<E>& y_pred_negative, Collective<E>& u_negative)
     {